kamranmuazzam/uloom/documents/surgery/general principles/sections/surgical_infection.typ

 == Sepsis and Septic Shock
 Refer for this section in @septic-shock
 == Boil
-definition
+*Definition*#written#viva: Acute staphylococcal infection of a single hair follicle with perifolliculitis.
 === Etiology
-*Causative Organism*: _Staphylococcus aureus_ (often from nasal carriage or skin abrasions).
+*Causative Organism*#viva: _Staphylococcus aureus_ (often from nasal carriage or skin abrasions).

-*Predisposing factors*: Poor hygiene, diabetes mellitus, malnutrition, immunosuppression, skin friction.
+*Predisposing factors*
+- Poor hygiene
+- Diabetes mellitus
+- Malnutrition
+- Immunosuppression
+- Skin friction
 === Clinical Features
+#written
-- Common sites: face, neck, axilla, buttocks, thighs.
+- Common Sites: face, neck, axilla, buttocks, thighs.
 - Red, tender, indurated nodule → becomes fluctuant → points and discharges pus.
 - Local lymphadenitis may occur.
 - Fever may accompany multiple boils (furunculosis).
 === Management
+#written
 + Local care
   - Warm compresses for pain and to promote pointing.
   - Incision and drainage (I&D) once fluctuant.
-  - Avoid squeezing (as you correctly noted) → spreads infection and risk of carbuncle, esp. on face → can lead to cavernous sinus thrombosis.
+  - Avoid squeezing → spreads infection and risk of carbuncle, esp. on face → can lead to cavernous sinus thrombosis.
 + Antibiotics
   - Cloxacillin or Cephalexin — for staphylococcal coverage.
 + Supportive measures
+  - Hygiene improvement
+  - Control of diabetes
-  - Hygiene improvement, control of diabetes, treat underlying cause.
+  - Treat underlying cause.
 == Carbuncle
-definition
+*Definition*#viva#written A carbuncle is a deep-seated staphylococcal infection of a group of hair follicles with interconnecting abscesses in the subcutaneous tissue, commonly at the nape of neck in diabetics.

 === Etiology
 *Causative Organism*: _Staphylococcus aureus_

 *Predisposing Factors*
 - Diabetes mellitus (most common)
 - Male patients, especially nape of neck
-- Poor hygiene, obesity, malnutrition
+- Poor hygiene
+- Obesity
+- Malnutrition

 === Clinical Features
+#written
 - Common site: back of neck, upper back, scapular region, buttocks.
 - Starts as a painful indurated swelling → becomes larger and more tense.
 - Multiple pustular openings give "sieve-like" appearance.